 A special education stakeholder group designed to oversee the dispute resolution process.

-IDEA Compliance & District Resources - Education Specialist
+IDEA Compliance & District Resources - Legal Specialist

 Rae Ann Ray